Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Main theorems and strategy for their proofs

 where $s=\eob_x(X) - 2 \leq e_x(X)-2\leq e-2\leq 0$ by (3e) for $X$.
 Hence there is at most one point in $\tHSa {X'}\cap \pi^{-1}(x)$ so that $\dim(\tHSa {X'}\cap \pi^{-1}(D))\leq 1$ and condition (2) is satisfied for $X'$.
 Similarly we have

 where $r=\eob_\eta(X) -1\leq e_\eta(X)-1\leq e_x(X) -2 \leq 0$ by Theorem \ref{nf.dir}.
-Hence, if $\HSa {X'}\cap \pi^{-1}(\eta)$ is not empty, then it consists of a unique point $\eta'$, and one has $\k(\eta)\simeq\k(\eta')$.
+Hence, if $\HSa {X'}\cap \pi^{-1}(\eta)$ is not empty, then it consists of a unique point $\eta'$, and one has $k(\eta)\simeq k(\eta')$.
 This implies that $\pi$ induces an isomorphism $D'\isom D$ where $D' = \tHSa {X'}\cap \pi^{-1}(D)$.
 Thus $D'$ is regular, and $\OB'$-permissible by Theorem \ref{thm.cOBHSf.perm}.
 Moreover, $e_x(X)=2$ in this case so that condition (3e) for $X$ implies $e=2$ and $\NBx \pitchfork \Dir_x(X)$.
 By Lemma \ref{lem.cNBncDir2}, $D'$ is n.c. with $N'$, hence with $\cB'$.
 Hence $D'$ is a collection of closed points or a regular irreducible curve, and in both cases it is $\cB'$-permissible.

 \textbf{Step 3} Consider the special case where $\dim(X)=1$.
 Here $\dim \tHSa X = 0$, so every point $x \in \tHSa X$ is isolated in $\tHSa X$, and moreover we have $e_x(X) \leq \dim(X)=1$.
-The canonical $\tnu$-elimination sequence consists of blowing up all points in $\tHSa X$ and repeating this process as long as $\tHSa X \neq \emptyset$.
+The canonical $\tnu$-elimination sequence as defined in Remark \ref{rem.strategy} consists of blowing up all points in $\tHSa X$ and repeating this process as long as $\tHSa X \neq \emptyset$.
 By Theorem \ref{fu.thm0} below this process stops after finitely many steps.
 So Theorem \ref{thm.4.3} holds.
-As noticed above, this shows that there exists a canonical, functorial resolution sequence for $(X,\cB)$, i.e., that Theorem \ref{thm.main.1} holds for $\dim(X) = 1$.
+As noticed after Theorem \ref{thm.4.3}, this shows that Theorem \ref{thm.main.1} holds for $\dim(X) = 1$, i.e., there exists a canonical, functorial resolution sequence for $(X,\cB)$.

 \textbf{Step 4} Now we consider the general case and construct a canonical reduced sequence $S(X,\tnu)$

 of $\cB$-permissible blowups over $X$ as follows.
 Let $Y_0 = \tHSa {X_0}$.
 If $X_n$ has been constructed, then let $Y_n = \tHSa {X_n}$.
 Give labels to the irreducible components of $Y_n$ in an inductive way as follows.
 The irreducible components of $Y_0$ all have label $0$.
 If an irreducible component of $Y_n$ dominates an irreducible component of $Y_{n-1}$, it inherits its label.
 Otherwise it gets the label $n$.
 Then we can write